werma56s/CodingGiantsTestAutomationEngineer/README.md

 ![obraz](https://github.com/user-attachments/assets/33e5a1bb-9c90-4c51-aa1c-52c2d822d84f)

-After running the tests, the following folders will appear: cucumber_report and screenshots.
+After running the tests, the following folders will appear: cucumber_report and cypress/screenshots.
 (Command in the terminal: npm run cypress:run or npx cypress run)
 This will execute all the tests.

 **(Optional) Step 5: Test Reports**